 Finding a job in Singapore

+A good starting point for expats and a helpful aid in the job search would be one of the countless employment agencies in Singapore.
 Employment agencies require the least legwork when it comes to securing a job.
-The biggest expat-recruiting industries are clustered around the technology, finance and logistics sectors, with engineering, accounting and management skills particularly in demand.
+The biggest expat-recruiting industries are clustered around the technology, finance and logistics sectors, with engineering, IT and management skills particularly in demand.

 Work culture in Singapore

-Expats moving to Singapore for work should be prepared to take the philosophy of 'work hard, play hard' to heart.
+Expats moving to Singapore for work should be prepared to take the work-hard-play-hard philosophy to heart.
 Singaporeans and expats who’ve been in the city-state for a while are used to working to tight deadlines in an often high-pressure work environment.
-However, as a result, they get to enjoy the top-shelf lifestyle that Singapore offers.
+On the flip side, these high-pressure environments typically go hand in hand with astronomical salaries, allowing expats to enjoy the top-shelf lifestyle that Singapore offers.

 As Singapore is such a diverse destination, the workplace is sure to be filled with all sorts of cultures and ethnicities.
-Those new to the Lion City should make an effort to learn about the main cultural groups of Singapore to ensure harmony with their co-workers.
+Those new to Lion City should try to learn about the main cultural groups of Singapore and their traditions to ensure harmony in the workplace and that they don’t offend their co-workers.

 What do expats say about the work culture in Singapore?